RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2021-10-12-ai-trip-planner.md

 I built a Streamlit app that can plan trips with attractions and hikes.
 It works in two modes: offline and AI-powered using OpenAI.
 It also enforces usage limits to keep costs safe.

-In this post I show every code block.
-I paste the code and then explain in clear sentences what it does.
-I expand every helper and function so the breakdown is complete.

 ## Prelude (imports and setup)